Other Names: Jevtana®

 About This Drug

-Possible Side Effects (More Common)
+Possible Side Effects

-- Bone marrow depression.
+- Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-Bone marrow depression usually happens 7 to 12 days after treatment and may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.
+This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

 - Effects on the nerves are called peripheral neuropathy.
 You may feel numbness, tingling, or pain in your hands and feet.
 It may be hard for you to button your clothes, open jars, or walk as usual.
 The effect on the nerves may get worse with more doses of the drug.
 These effects get better in some people after the drug is stopped but it does not get better in all people.

-- Blood in the urine
+- Pain in the joints

 Treating Side Effects

-- Drink 6-8 cups of fluids each day unless your doctor has told you to limit your fluid intake due to some other health problem.
-A cup is 8 ounces of fluid.
-If you throw up or have loose bowel movements you should drink more fluids so that you do not become dehydrated (lack water in the body due to losing too much fluid).
+- If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).

-- Talk with your nurse about getting a wig before you lose your hair.
-Also, call the American Cancer Society at 800-ACS-2345 to find out information about the “Look Good, Feel Better” program close to where you live.
+- If you are interested in getting a wig, talk to your nurse.
+You can also call the American Cancer Society at 800-ACS-2345 to find out information about the “Look Good, Feel Better” program close to where you live.
 It is a free program where women getting chemotherapy can learn about wigs, turbans and scarves as well as makeup techniques and skin and nail care.

 - If you have numbness and tingling in your hands and feet, be careful when cooking, walking, and handling sharp objects and hot liquids.